Filter, Sort, and Paginate Lists#

 Calling super().build_query() and chaining .where(...) composes cleanly with any base-class or mixin filter.
 See Composing views with mixins for the multi-layer pattern.

-perform_listing no longer accepts a separate query argument.
+The get_many business verb does not accept a separate query argument.
 Keep SQL-level base query changes in build_query() so listing, pagination totals, and single-row fetches all see the same visibility rules.
-If a list endpoint needs a completely different query shape, override perform_listing() and construct that query explicitly inside the method.